 Thrunite Archer Pro Flashlight Review

-Thrunite has introduced the Archer Pro, a flashlight featuring a built-in 14500 cell, ramping output selection, and USB-C charging.
+The Thrunite Archer Pro flashlight is available.
+It’s a flashlight featuring a built-in 14500 cell, ramping output selection, and USB-C charging.
 Read on!

 Official Specs and Features